SEVEN STEPS TO THE REST OF GOD

 The return of Christ will take place in stages.
 The bodily resurrection and ascension of the saints will take place at the last stage.

-Repent ye therefore, and be converted, that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord; And he shall send Jesus Christ, which before was preached unto you: Whom the heaven must receive until the times of restitution of all things, which God hath spoken by the mouth of all his holy prophets since the world began.
+“whom heaven must receive until the times of restoration of all things, which God has spoken by the mouth of all His holy prophets since the world began.
 (Acts 3:19-21)

 Hosea speaks of the coming of Christ that is not His worldwide coming: